magento/merchdocs/src/catalog/catalog-shared-product-add.md

    When a category is selected, the following occurs:

-    * The toggle in the first column of the grid is set to the green _On_ position for each selected product.
+    * The toggle in the first column of the grid is set to the green `On` position for each selected product.
-    * If a product is assigned to multiple categories and is omitted in one of them, it will continue to be available through the other categories and through [catalog search]({% link catalog/search.md %}).
+    * If a product is assigned to multiple categories and is omitted in one of them, it continues to be available through the other categories and through [catalog search]({% link catalog/search.md %}).
-    * The system automatically sets [Category Permissions]({% link catalog/category-permissions.md %}) to _Allow_ for the selected products.
+    * The system automatically sets [Category Permissions]({% link catalog/category-permissions.md %}) to `Allow` for the selected products.